 Training Methods Content Materials Presentation Explain the extent to which investment in new road infrastructure acts as a catalyst for growth.
-Key Points: Presentation 1.2a Slides 8 -12 Wilson's 1970s model: the enabling environment: Road investment does not generally act as a catalyst for growth.
+Key Points: Presentation 1.4a Slides 8 -12 Wilson's 1970s model: the enabling environment: Road investment does not generally act as a catalyst for growth.
 Road investment may create economic opportunity or respond to economic opportunity depending on certain circumstances.
 The main factor affecting peoples' responses to new transport capacity from road investment is awareness of potential opportunity, as well as willingness and ability to exploit this opportunity.
 New transport capacity i.e. from investment is usually in highly populated areas, with greater agricultural potential.

-Training Methods Content Materials Q & A Explore the various conditions that are needed in order to ensure that investment in road infrastructure does indeed lead to positive socio-economic outcomes.
+Training Methods Content Materials Q & A ANSWERS Explore the various conditions that are needed in order to ensure that investment in road infrastructure does indeed lead to positive socio-economic outcomes.
 Begin the discussion by asking: What conditions are required to ensure investment in road infrastructure leads to positive socio-economic outcomes?
 Note points made by participants on flip chart.
 The key learning points are discussed below.
 Flip chart, pens Presentation with Discussion Building on the points raised by participants in the previous discussion, facilitate a discussion around the primary conditions required for road investment to lead to positive socio-economic outcomes.
 Ask questions like: What does prior dynamism mean?
 Why is a competitive motor transport industry important?
 Key Points: Condition 1: Prior dynamism, where new economic opportunity is continuously being sought by people, and when it occurs, people rapidly exploited.
 This may address bottlenecks caused by the constraints of the existing road system.
 Condition 2: A competitive motor transport industry, where a drop in freight rates stimulates production e.g. agricultural.
-Presentation 1.2a Slides 13 - 17 New roads do not automatically lead to competitive rural transport services.
+But, prior dynamism and a competitive motor industry are not normally found in areas of significant poverty.
+New roads do not automatically lead to competitive rural transport services.
+Presentation 1.4a Slides 13 - 17